The 9 Best Bikes for Heavy Riders (Up to 550 lbs!)

 If you’re an experienced mountain biker or just looking for a full-suspension bike that can handle slightly overweight riders, look at Co-op DRT 3.3.

-Depending on the size, it comes with either 27.5 or 29-inch wheels, which offer better comfort and overall stability than 26-inch wheels.
+Depending on the size, it comes with 27.5 or 29-inch wheels, offering better comfort and overall stability than 26-inch wheels.

 The front fork travel varies between 120mm and 130mm depending on the frame size.
 Sizes XS and S have 120mm travel, while M, L, and XL have 130mm travel.